 A basic 5×8 pull-and-replace bathroom remodel with a tile floor, tub with tile shower surround, semi-custom vanity, Quartz countertop, new plumbing fixtures, new mirror or medicine cabinet and new lighting will likely range from about $32,000-$45,000, depending on some variables.
 Can it get below that?
 Sure, but that all comes down to figuring out what compromises you want to make and how to make design decisions that save you money.
 Can it be above that?
 Of course–there’s always another cool feature that can be added.

 Example #2 – Master Bathroom Remodel

-A basic pull-and-replace master bathroom is typically much larger than a 40 SF hall bathroom, and it often includes both a tub and a larger custom tile shower, either two vanities or a double vanity and sometimes a separate water closet.
+A basic pull-and-replace master bathroom is typically much larger than a 40 SF hall bathroom, and it often includes both a tub and a larger custom tile shower, either two vanities, or a double vanity and sometimes a separate water closet.
 The cost for this type of project can range anywhere from about $48,000-$75,000.
-As you work through the design process you’ll find that each decision you make about each aspect of your remodel will push that budget lower or higher in that range.
+As you work through the design process you’ll find that every decision you make about each aspect of your remodel will push that budget lower or higher in that range.